enisdenjo/graphql-ws/PROTOCOL.md

 1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 1. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
 1. _Server_ tries validating the connection initialisation request but an error `I'm a teapot` is thrown
-1. _Server_ terminates the socket by dispatching the close event `4400: I'm a teapot`
+1. _Server_ closes the socket by dispatching the event `4400: I'm a teapot`
 1. _Client_ reports an error using the close event reason (which is `I'm a teapot`)

 ### Connection initialisation timeout